roman-milk/roman-milk.github.io/cheerleaders-mom.md

  Allie roared, tossing her whip on the bed and pinching both her mother's already very erect nipples, "Don't you ever fucking dismiss me again.
 Is that fucking clear?"

- "Y-y-yes,|" Michelle stammered, suddenly terrified of her daughter.
+ "Y-y-yes," Michelle stammered, suddenly terrified of her daughter.
 She was also bewildered by the reality that the pain from having her nipples pinched and twisted somehow made her pussy leak.

  "Do you really want Dad to know you're a rug muncher?"
 Allie asked.